 Drop Everything and Read

-Known as ‘DEAR’ in school, Drop Everything and Read gives all pupils in Years 7-10 a chance to read every day.
+Known as ‘DEAR’ in school, Drop Everything and Read gives all pupils in Years 7-10 a chance to read for pleasure every day.
 For 15 minutes of the day, all pupils read independently in silence in order to improve reading proficiency.

 Form time Reading